hernanmd/SpecUIAddOns/README.md

 ![Screenshot 2](screenshots/01_SpcEditableList_code_2.png)

-Widget with no items selected:
+Widget with buttons on top and no items selected:

 ![Screenshot 3](screenshots/01_SpcEditableList_widget_1.png)

-Widget with items selected:
+Widget with buttons on bottom and item selected:

 ![Screenshot 4](screenshots/01_SpcEditableList_widget_2.png)